Last Updated on

-He also notes that mindfulness improves a person’s ability to use their emotions effectively by helping them determine which emotions are beneficial when undertaking certain activities.
+He also notes that mindfulness improves a person’s ability to use their emotions effectively because it helps them determine which emotions are beneficial for certain activities.

 Positive emotions might be valuable in many scenarios however there are some situations where negative emotions are more reliable (2014).
 If you have certain tasks you need to perform, utilizing mindfulness techniques can help you properly approach a task with the right frame of mind.

 Say you notice that you are experiencing negative emotions at a time when you need to be productive.
 Practicing mindfulness can help at that moment by making you aware of your current emotional state.

 Perhaps at that moment being productive isn’t possible for you: your emotions are chaotic and you feel rattled.
 If you attempt to be productive at this time, your work output will most likely suffer and you might feel even more stressed.